 One of the villages that left me positively surprised.
 It is in a perfect location, from where to join a special panorama, but at a first look is just a little ensemble of old houses.

 Going around Kruševo it is easy to discover some pearls.
 Actually, it is well known for different reasons.
-The first one is because the village, less than 10.000 inhabitants, is the highest in Macedonia: 1250 meters above the sea level, then because it was a political entity proclaimed in 1903 when it became Republic as a consequence of a fight against Ottomans.
+The first one is because the village, less than 10.000 inhabitants, is the highest in Macedonia: 1250 meters above sea level, then because it was a political entity proclaimed in 1903 when it became Republic as a consequence of a fight against Ottomans.
 Its life was short: from 3rd to 13th August 1903.
-Also, the contemporary national history made it famous: there is a museum dedicated to Todor “Toše” Proeski, a Macedonian singer died in 2007 (26 years old) in a car accident.
+Also, the contemporary national history made it famous: there is a museum dedicated to Todor “Toše” Proeski, a Macedonian singer who died in 2007 (26 years old) in a car accident.
 He was very popular and for him, it was organized a state funeral.

 Despite these aspects, I found many interesting attractions to see around Kruševo.
 First of all the village itself.
 Walking in the small streets is the first step to get inside the local atmosphere, where the time seems to be stopped.
 It is a quiet place, where old cars move around together with horses and donkeys.
 Life is going calm, but there is a space with some computers provided by the government where people can go to use the internet for free.
 So modernity is approaching the village.

-Nikola Martinoski was a painter lived between 1903 and 1973 and it is considered the founder of contemporary Macedonian art.
+Nikola Martinoski was a painter who lived between 1903 and 1973 and is considered the founder of contemporary Macedonian art.
 He also spent two years in Paris where he studied at Académie de la Grande Chaumière.
 His paintings are wonderful artworks in an expressionistic style.
 With few lines and a good combination of colors, he was able to show the people and their life.

 In each person painted it is possible to see how they feel, their condition.
-I did not know anything about this artist before but discovering that gallery I had the chance marvelous artworks.
-I have been twice and the first time I met a lady who speaks French, so it was easy to understand, meanwhile the second time there was a lady who speaks only Macedonian but anyway she wanted to take me in the different rooms and explain me all the paintings.
+I did not know anything about this artist before but discovering that gallery I had the chance to marvelous artworks.
+I have been twice and the first time I met a lady who speaks French, so it was easy to understand, meanwhile the second time there was a lady who speaks only Macedonian but anyway she wanted to take me to the different rooms and explain to me all the paintings.

 The staff is very kind and in the museum, there are also some rooms to show how was the house in the past when the painter was alive.
 Some of the artworks are present also in the National Art Gallery in Skopje.
 But you can check out my other posts about the local attractions.
 I want to explain a lot about my last visit to the country.